 - Agisoft PhotoScan: The PhotoScan Scheduler runs on a Windows 2016 Server VM, and the processing nodes use five VMs with GPUs that run CentOS Linux 7.5.

-- Avere vFXT is a file caching solution that uses object storage and traditional network-attached storage (NAS) to optimize storage of large datasets.
+- Avere vFXT for Azure is a file caching solution that uses object storage and traditional network-attached storage (NAS) to optimize storage of large datasets.
 It includes:

 - Avere Controller.
 This VM executes the script that installs the Avere vFXT cluster and runs Ubuntu 18.04 LTS.
 The VM can be used later to add or remove cluster nodes and to destroy the cluster as well.

 - vFXT cluster.
 At least three VMs are used, one for each of the Avere vFXT nodes based on Avere OS 188.8.131.52.
 These VMs form the vFXT cluster, which is attached to Azure Blob storage.